 - Jobs posting (via the Facebook jobs bookmark or a third-party tool)

 - “Pages to watch” feature to compare how your page fares versus competitors

-According to Statista, Twitter has amassed an average 328 million monthly active users as of the first quarter of 2017.
+Twitter has an average of 330 million monthly active users (2018).
 And just like on LinkedIn and Facebook, an active brand presence on Twitter is key to promoting your employer brand.

 A few things to keep in mind when on Twitter: